 - Did your injury cause permanent total disability?

 - What sort of future medical treatment will you require?

-As every case is different, it is difficult to assess how much each individual case is worth.
-The more complex the case the more difficult it is to value a claim.
-Below is a sample case depicting how a claim can progress:
+As every case is different, it isn’t easy to assess how much each individual case is worth.
+The more complex the case, the more difficult it is to value a claim.

 - You return to your previous employment at full duty with no restrictions